 “The best things in life aren’t things.”Unknown

-There are several variations to this quote, I like: “it’s what you do that matters, not what you have”.
+There are several variations on the quote “The best things in life aren’t things”.
+I quite like: “it’s what you do that matters, not what you have”.
 This is taken from James Wallman’s excellent book “Time and How to Spend It”.
 James Wallman states:

 “Ticking along in life is fine … but are you ticking along too much?
 Have you been craving laid-back, luxury experiences – when really you should aim for challenging ones?
 Do you do enough things that are difficult but worthwhile?”